Nuvalence/dialogflow-cx-tools/documentation/README.md

 The export process creates three tabs on a given Google Sheet:

 1. Training Phrases: contains the intents and their training phrases.
+2. Entities: entity types and their synonuyms
-2. Transitions: messages associated with transitions.
+3. Transitions: messages associated with transitions.
-3. Fulfillments: messages associated with page fulfilments.
+4. Fulfillments: messages associated with page fulfilments.

 Let’s look at them in detail.
 For reference, this is a link to an exported agent: [Export Test](https://www.google.com/url?q=https://docs.google.com/spreadsheets/d/16xjZ4tnVlRLlwd0jiKX6Q7d3TV08jtGWF_SxoCS-DHc/edit%23gid%3D489605739&sa=D&source=editors&ust=1684512764472988&usg=AOvVaw3GuIRsVkU3c-xdN9GQXmOd)